bluz71/bluz71.github.io/_posts/2019-05-26-brave-with-duckduckgo-an-alternative-to-chrome.md

 Recommended Brave Settings
 --------------------------

-Privacy and security can further be enhanced by tweaking Brave's settings.
+Privacy and security can be enhanced by tweaking Brave's settings.
 Note, the following settings were valid as of May 2019, however, there is no guarantee they will be named the same, or even exist, going forward.

 Brave desktop-specific settings: